Ciao, welcome back to my blog!

 11) Maintain your clothes well

 It might seem a rather obvious point but judging from the many customers I have seen in my job so far, it is not.

 Nobody likes to iron, especially when it is hot and our busy lifestyle makes it hard as it time consuming, but some fabrics definitely need it (natural fibres such as cotton and linen).

 If you really can't stand it, choose fabrics that don't require it, such as synthetic fibres and jerseys.

 bobbly knitwear (if you don't have a bobble remover or a cashmere comb just shave it with a razor)

 trousers with streaks from improper washing

-Taking good care of your items will help them to last longer and to look always new, which will be beneficial for you pockets and it will make a huge difference on how you look.
+Taking good care of your items will help them to last longer and to look always new, which will be beneficial for your pockets and it will make a huge difference in how you look.

 12) Don't mix too many colours and patterns together.

 It looks cool and fun on models and/or fashion influencers but let's face reality: behind it, there are tons of experiments and the work of an expert stylist.